SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

 Use the forced form of the type cast operator (``as``) only when you are sure that the downcast will always succeed.
-This form of the operator will trigger an unrecoverable runtime error if you try to downcast to an incorrect class type.
+This form of the operator will trigger a runtime error if you try to downcast to an incorrect class type.

 The example below iterates over each ``MediaItem`` in ``library``,